AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/manage-asset-permissions.md

 1. When you are finished editing permissions, select **Save**.

-## Manage default permissions for new assets
+## To msanage default permissions for new assets

 You can edit the default user roles and permissions added to a assets when it is created.